-Join the Education and Child Development Department at NORC at the University of Chicago as the newest Research Scientist focusing on K-12 education.
-Based in our Chicago Loop office or our Bethesda office, take this opportunity to contribute to the continued success of the department during a time of strategic growth.
+Join the Education and Child Development Department at NORC at the University of Chicago as the newest Research Scientist focusing on early childhood issues, including work that is responsive to cultural and linguistic diversity, disparities and equity issues.
+Based in our Bethesda office, take this opportunity to contribute to the continued success of the department during a time of strategic growth.

 For more than 40 years, NORC has been committed to conducting high quality education research.
 Our department of Education and Child Development's research covers the full array of education-relevant populations, from pre-school children to the post-graduate doctorate holders.
-NORC is a leader in conducting large national surveys, as well as more targeted state and local studies.
-The scope of our education research methodologies is wide-ranging, as well – including primary data collection, analysis and reporting of existing data, transcript abstraction, classroom observations, qualitative analysis, and experimental and quasi-experimental designs.
+NORC is a leader in conducting large national surveys, as well as more targeted state and local studies, harvesting reliable, actionable early childhood data, particularly data on early care and education.
+The scope of our education and early childhood research methodologies is wide-ranging, as well – including primary data collection, analysis and reporting of existing data, transcript abstraction, classroom observations, qualitative analysis, and experimental and quasi-experimental designs.

 - Conduct quantitative and qualitative analysis